 What influences can be seen in "Spring Bouquet"?

-How has "Spring Bouquet" influenced contemporary artists?
+How is "Spring Bouquet" perceived in contemporary art discussions?